esthernnolum/aws-iac-and-cicd/README.md

 2. Configure AWS CodePipeline for the backend:
 Use the same module to create a pipeline for the backend.
 The pipeline will trigger on code changes, build the Node.js application using AWS CodeBuild, and deploy it to AWS Lambda.

-3. Monitoring and Logging Setup Documentation:
+## Monitoring and Logging Setup Documentation:

-Steps to Set Up Monitoring and Logging:
-Configure CloudWatch for Lambda and RDS:
+1. Configure CloudWatch for Lambda and RDS:
-Use the modules/cloudwatch module to set up CloudWatch log groups, metrics, and alarms.
+2. Use the modules/cloudwatch module to set up CloudWatch log groups, metrics, and alarms.
-Configure alarms for Lambda function errors, latency, and RDS CPU utilization.
+3. Configure alarms for Lambda function errors, latency, and RDS CPU utilization.

 ## Deliverables
 1. Infrastructure as Code (IaC) scripts: Provided in the modules and main.tf files.